teddyard/coursera_getting_cleaning_data/Code Book.md

     dataSet : bind of X_train and X_test

-The variable calculated for this project is standar deviation and mean only.
-This data is collected from the merging of two datasets, the trian data and the test data.
+The variable calculated for this project is standar deviation and mean only for each measurement.
+This data is collected from two datasets, the train data and the test data, and merge it into a single data set.

 # Tidy Data
-Independent tidy data set with the average of each variable for each activity and each subject was created after label the new data set with variable names.
+Independent tidy data set with the average of each variable for each activity and each subject was created after labeling the new data set with variable names.